flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ### Day and Night Mode
 It is possible to switch between a day and night mode MCDU visualization be clicking/touching the BRT/DIM button in the Web MCDU.

+### 4:3 Aspect Ratio Compatibility Mode
+If you are using MCDU hardware with a 4:3 display, you can use the 4:3 aspect ratio compatibility mode to improve the formatting so that the lines align better with your hardware.

+To use this mode, add `/43` to the url.

 ## Using Your Local Printer

 If you chose a local printer when starting the MCDU Server, every print you will make from the MCDU to the cockpit printer will also be printed using your previously selected printer.